In part four of our Essay Series, we explain to structure your body paragraphs for a Band 6 result.

 Doing this everytime will always ensure that you are producing a sustained argument.
 Remember, killer body paragraph structure is the secret-sauce of a Band 6 result!

 Now that you’ve put together an introduction and body-paragraphs you need to conclude your essay with a powerful but concise conclusion.
-Read our final post in our Essay Writing Series to learn how to produce a killer conclusion!
+Read our final post in our Essay Writing Series to learn how to produce a conclusion that will knock it out of the park!

 It takes hard to work to ace the HSC for English.
 But don’t worry Matrix Teachers and Tutors are subject matter experts who can make your life easier by showing you how to study smarter, not harder.
 Why not see why 4000 students a term choose Matrix.